melodyloveless/creativeCoding_fall2026/week3/index.md

   - Share your weekly reflection via Brightspace.

 Before the beginning of next class:
 - Review the list artist examples/inspiration on your own.
-- Review/explore my [Introduction to External Libraries](https://docs.google.com/document/d/1MD-pCAil-e4I6qn1BrjjqgAIlW7_ja8TtHX8fYKlfSo/edit?tab=t.0){:target="_blank"} on your own.
+Do this before starting your drawing for this week.
-- Review additional notes/materials as needed.
+- Review the additional notes/materials as needed.
-- Sign up for [basic training at IDM's lab.](https://wp.nyu.edu/idmtech/training/){:target="_blank"} *Please complete this ASAP.
-This is a required step for Week 4's coding assignment.*
 - And complete...
   - [Iteration Generation](assignment.html)
   - Your response to our weekly readings.
 Submit your work and see additional instructions/tips on Brightspace.
+  - [Basic training at IDM's lab.](https://wp.nyu.edu/idmtech/training/){:target="_blank"} *This is a required step for Week 4's coding assignment.*